brahmatejadarisi2000/FoodiesNest/README.md

 # FoodiesNest

-Created an application inspired by Swiggy, utilizing React and styled with CSS, to blend a visually appealing user interface with effective styling.
+Developed a Swiggy clone application using React and styled it with CSS, combining a visually appealing user interface with effective styling.

 ## Technologies Used